I-10 fire has closed a vital part of a Los Angeles freeway indefinitely, officials warn

 The highway’s columns were charred and chipped, guardrails along the deck were left twisted and blackened, and crews had shored up the most damaged section for the safety of workers clearing the debris.
 It’s still unclear what structural damage, if any, the blaze caused to the freeway.
 Engineers were assessing the situation Monday.

-The damage to Interstate 10 could hurt not just the city, but also the transport of goods out of the twin ports of Los Angeles and Long Beach, a federal highway administration official said, adding that President Joe Biden had been briefed on the situation.
+“The ports are still open and the goods will still flow, but when you remove a section of the interstate that carries 300,000 vehicles a day, there’s going to be spillover impacts,” Bhatt said.
+"The concern there is the quicker we can get this open, the faster we can remove an impediment.”

+Bhatt said the fiery June 11 crash of a tractor-trailer hauling gasoline in Philadelphia that collapsed an elevated section of Interstate 95, snarling traffic and hurting area businesses, highlights what such disasters can do to not only a city but the nation.
+It reopened less than two weeks later due to a quick rebuild.

-Los Angeles drivers were tested during the first weekday commute following the raging fire beneath an elevated section of I-10.
+LA drivers were tested Monday during the first weekday commute following the raging fire beneath an elevated section of I-10.
 Some freeway exits backed up as drivers were forced to use crowded surface streets to bypass the damaged freeway stretch south of downtown.

 Some routes, however, had lighter traffic, suggesting drivers heeded warnings from the city to make alternate plans.
 Cellphones were blasted with a predawn reminder for residents to plan different routes or expect significant delays.